Around the world by bike

 4 April - Bandung – Jakarta - By bus

-It was another mission just getting to Jakarta airport from Bandung (chartered minivan with bikes from hotel to bus station plus three hour bus ride to the airport) – all this while I was in constant pain and had a splitting headache as well, not even the medicine seemed to help.
-On top of that we still had 8 hours to wait for our flight which was at half past midnight.
-Just to crown it all, I puked 2 airsick-bags full before the plane even took off!!
-Now that is what I call “things not going to plan”.
+It was another mission getting to Jakarta airport from Bandung as it involved a chartered minivan from the hotel to the bus station and then a three-hour bus ride to the airport.
+All this while I was in constant pain and had a splitting headache (something I rarely suffer from).
+On top of that, it was still an eight-hour wait for our flight, which was only at half-past midnight.
+Just to crown it all, I puked two airsick-bags full before the plane even took off.
+It was what I call “things not going to plan”.

 5 April - Jakarta – Cape Town, South Africa - By plane

-Wow, what a long, long day it was.
-Hours and hours in the air – via Dubai (that’s what happens if you live at the Southern tip of Africa) eventually we arrived in Cape Town where I spent just as many hours chatting to my sisters while drinking numerous glasses of wine.
-I was, however, more than relieved to be off that darn aircraft and snug in a real home, eating my favorite dish (macaroni cheese) of which a huge bowl was awaiting me as I stepped into Karin’s home.
+What a long, long day it was.
+Hours and hours in the air – via Dubai (that’s what happens if you live at the Southern tip of Africa) and eventually our flight arrived in Cape Town where just as many hours were spent chatting to my sisters while drinking numerous glasses of wine.
+I was more than relieved to be off the darn aircraft and snug in a real home, eating my favourite dish (macaroni cheese) of which a huge bowl awaited on stepping into my sister, Karin’s, house.

 6 April – 11 May - Cape Town

-It was party after party, pizzas galore, and after many good bottles of wine it was time to head back to Indonesia and continue where we’d left off.
-It was great to see my friends and family again, and even after extending our departure for a week, 5 weeks were just not enough to catch up with everyone.
-It was a concern that my shoulder was not yet completely right - now really, tell me, how long does it take for a bone to grow on?!
+It was party after party, pizzas galore, and after many good bottles of wine, it was time to head back to Indonesia and continue where I had left off.
+It was great to see my friends and family again, and even after extending the departure date by a week, five weeks weren’t enough to catch up with everyone.

 12 May - South Africa to Indonesia - By plane

-After a 9-hour flight to Dubai, a 5-hour stopover, a further 8 hours to Jakarta, plus a 3-hour bus trip - we finally arrived at our hotel in Bandung at 3 am.
-We were happy to find our bags still exactly as we’d left them, albeit a bit dusty.
+After a 9-hour flight to Dubai, a 5-hour stopover, a further eight hours to Jakarta, plus a 3-hour bus trip, we finally arrived back at the hotel in Bandung at 3 a.m.
+I was happy to find the bags still precisely as we’d left them, albeit a bit dusty.

 13 May – Bandung

-In the morning I was more than happy to be out of our cell and back on the road again.
-Things went well enough until we started climbing over the mountains when I could feel that I hadn’t been cycling for 6 weeks – Gosh, how quickly one looses fitness.
+In the morning, I was more than happy to be out of our cell and back on the road.
+Things went well enough until the path started climbing over the mountains, and I could feel I hadn’t cycled for six weeks.
 In the afternoon the usual rain-storm arrived, driving us to seek shelter at a petrol station.
-After an hour the worst of the rain was over, but it was still twilight and raining, with parts of the road more like a river.
-I felt that this was a dangerous situation as we were not very visible, the road was narrow with flooded potholes, and the traffic was extremely heavy (as usual in Java).
+After an hour, the worst of the rain was over.

 17 May - Tasik Malaya – Tasik city - 16 km